Best Stocks Under 5 Dollars: February 2020

 The company released its Q2 2019 earnings report on August 6th.
 Plug Power beat consensus estimates on both top and bottom-line earnings in the second quarter.
 The company beat revenue estimates by over 8% and posted smaller-than-expected losses for the quarter.

 PLUG is on the right track.
 Revenues are growing and losses are narrowing.
+Its guidance range for 2019 revenue provided last November was $235 million to $245 million.
+In the last 12 months, four Wall Street analysts have issued ratings and price targets for PLUG.
 Prior to this quarter, Plug Power missed on its previous two earnings reports.
 Hopefully, this quarter’s double-line beat will mark a turning point for the energy stock.

 Best Stocks Under 5 Dollars: Credibility Check

-OTC markets have less stringent listing requirements than NASDAQ or NYSE, so it’s important to pay attention to exchanges when considering a trade.
+OTC markets have less stringent listing requirements than NASDAQ or NYSE, so it’s important to pay attention to exchanges when considering a trade or buy.
 Most stocks under 5 dollars are not in the S&P 500 or other major indices.

 Finding The Best Stocks Under 5 Dollars

 To find your own 5-dollar stocks, use a stock screener.
 Most brokers have a stock screener built into their trading platforms.
-Screeners are a great tool for finding new trade opportunities.
+Screeners are a great tool for finding new trade opportunities to buy.

-Screening tools help traders sort through stocks and find the ones that meet their criteria.
+Screening tools help investors sort through stocks and find the ones that meet their criteria.
 It’s like a search engine for stocks.
-Finviz has a free screening tool that offers tons of features and works well enough for most retail traders
+Finviz has a free screening tool that offers tons of features and works well enough for most retail traders.
+You can also search for buy recommendations.

 Best Stocks Under 5 To Buy: Expect Volatility

 Even the best stocks under 5 dollars are not a sure thing.
-Small-cap stocks are even more volatile, so you have to keep a close watch on your positions when trading stocks this cheap.
+Small-cap stocks are even more volatile, so you have to keep a close watch on your positions in the market when trading stocks this cheap.
 For more interesting stocks, read here.

 Sign up for Stock Dork Alerts to stay up to date on all the latest market news.
-Get the latest trending stocks, market-moving news, and much more; delivered right to your inbox!
+Get the latest trending stocks, buy recommendations, market-moving news, and much more; delivered right to your inbox!